Kumrat Valley

 From Mardan, the route further traverses through historic landmarks and scenic vistas:

-passing through the renowned Malakand Pass en route to Batkhela.
+4. Proceed towards Dir Upper, passing through the renowned Malakand Pass en route to Batkhela.

 5. Upon crossing Batkhela, reach the pivotal junction of Chakdara, connecting Swat and Dir.
 Make a left turn at this intersection.